 Interventional Radiology - Integrated Residency Program

-The University of Minnesota received ACGME accreditation for our Interventional Radiology Integrated Residency Program.
-The program is a six year categorical program which will require a clinical (PGY1) year.
+Our Interventional Radiology Integrated Residency Program is ACGME accredited.
+The program is a six-year categorical program which will require a clinical (PGY1) year.

 During their IR training, residents will rotate through three University hospitals in Minneapolis and will primarily learn to perform adult interventions, but will also learn pediatric interventions.
-IR residents will take call on a rotating basis, always with a supervising faculty member.
+IR residents will take call on a rotating basis with a supervising faculty member.

-We perform a high volume of non-invasive vascular imaging that is read by the IR division, and therefore residents will also learn to read CTAs, MRAs and vascular ultrasounds.
+We perform a high volume of non-invasive vascular imaging that is read by the IR division, so residents will also learn to read CTAs, MRAs and vascular ultrasounds.

 To be eligible for appointment, the clinical-base candidate must be: